-Visit our SignUp Genius page to grab a shift or two.
-There are lots of ways to help: before, during, and after the September 10, 2022 event.
+There are lots of ways to help: before, during, and after the September 9, 2023 event.

-All volunteers at the event must be 18 years or older and are asked to attend a Volunteer training session, date TBD.
+All volunteers at the event must be 18 years or older and are asked to attend a Volunteer training session prior to the event.

 The Marshfield Community Rib Cook-Off mission is to raise funds and awareness in support of critical community initiatives serving at-risk youth and their families with a focus on economic hardship, homelessness, and food insecurity.

 MCRCO Board members

 Marshfield Community Rib Cook-Off is a registered 501(c)3 non-profit organization Tax ID# 86-2079758.

 Donations are tax-deductible to the extent of the law.

 $40,000 Distributed to the Community in 2022